Welcome to Green Livelihoods

 The answer to this famous riddle is: “ONE BITE AT A TIME”.

-Grant seeking is somewhat unpredictable, so the volumes in any given year depend on grant funding to provide accredited training to youth.
-C4L keeps applying, but doesn not always get the approvals that it seeks.
+Grantseeking is unpredictable by nature, so the volumes in any given year depend on grants that provide accredited training for youth.
+C4L keeps applying, but does not always get the funding approvals that it seeks.

 But that will not stop us.
 Even one entrepreneur at a time, and by deploying volunteers as mentors, we will keep going forward.
 (Please visit our Volunteering page for more about this.)